xrdocs/telemetry/_tutorials/telemetry-stack-update-grpc-tls.md

 RP/0/RP0/CPU0:R1#
 </code></pre></div>

 This self-signed certificate could be used by providing the root certificate (`ca.cert`) to the Telegraf collector for verification.
-However, in this example, we will replace with the routers certificate created above.
+However, in this example, it will be replaced by the routers certificate created above.

 If mutual authentication is used the `ca.cert` must also be replaced.
 Indeed, this is the root certificate used for client certificate verification.

-When replacing those files ensure that their name are kept identical.
+When replacing those files ensure that their names are kept identical.

 1. The private key and the certificate are copied onto the routers.
 The root CA certificate is also copied for mutual authentication.
 In the example below, this is done using SCP.